ErkanHatipoglu/nd00333_AZMLND_C2/starter_files/README.md

       ![Authentication_rm_5.png](images/authentication/authentication_5.png)

-      - Assign the role to the new Service Principal for the given Workspace, Resource Group and User `objectId`.
+      - Assign the role to the new Service Principal for the given Workspace, Resource Group, and User `objectId`.
 You will need to match your workspace, subscription, and ID.
-There should be no error at the output.
+There should be no error in the output.
 Use the following command:

       ```az ml workspace share -w xxx -g xxx --user xxxxxxxx-cbdb-4cfd-089f-xxxxxxxxxxxx --role owner```